rick-de-water/Lingo/README.md

 }
 ```

-The library splits the responsibility of managing the code points of a string between an `Encoding` type and a `Page` type.
+Lingo splits the responsibility of managing the code points of a string between an `Encoding` type and a `Page` type.
 The `Encoding` type defines how a code point can be encoded to and decoded from one or more code units.
 The `Page` type defines what every decoded code point actually means, and knows how to convert it to other `Page`s.

 Here are some examples of what that actually looks like: